Ensemble nonequivalence and Bose-Einstein condensation in weighted networks: Introduction

 For systems with finite size, the two conjugate ensembles are unavoidably different, because in the microcanonical ensemble the hardness of the constraint implies extra dependencies among the state of the microscopic constituents with respect to the canonical case.
-However, in the \emph{thermodynamic limit} (i.e. when the number of units in the system goes to infinite) and under certain `natural' circumstances, the two associated probabilistic descriptions are expected to become effectively equivalent (i.e. the canonical fluctuations and the microcanonical dependencies are expected to play an asymptotically vanishing role), as a result of some form of the law of large numbers.
+However, in the \emph{thermodynamic limit} (i.e. when the number of units in the system goes to infinite) and under certain `natural' circumstances, the two associated probabilistic descriptions are expected to become effectively equivalent (i.e. the canonical fluctuations and the microcanonical dependencies are both expected to play an asymptotically vanishing role) as a result of some form of the law of large numbers.
 This idea, which dates back to Gibbs himself~\cite{gibbs1902elementary} and has continued to attract a lot of interest until presently~\cite{campa2009statistical,touchette2015equivalence,squartini2015breaking,squartini2017reconnecting}, goes under the name of \emph{ensemble equivalence} (EE).
-When EE holds, one can replace several mathematically complicated microcanonical calculations with easier canonical ones.
+When EE holds, one can treat the two ensembles as asymptotically interchangeable, and hence use any of them based on mathematical or computational convenience.
+For instance, analytical calculations are signficantly easier in the canonical ensemble, while numerical randomizations of an initial configuration can be carried out more naturally in the microcanonical ensemble.

 Most statistical physics textbooks still convey the message that EE is expected to hold in general as a sort of principle at the basis of ensemble theory.
-Indeed, the possible breakdown of EE, also known as \emph{ensemble nonequivalence} (EN), is still not discussed systematically in the literature.
+The possible breakdown of EE, also known as \emph{ensemble nonequivalence} (EN), is still not discussed systematically in the literature.
 However, several observations of EN have been documented over the past decades~\cite{ellis2000large,blume1971ising,barre2001inequivalence,ellis2004thermodynamic,lynden1999negative,chavanis2003gravitational,d2000negative,barre2007ensemble,radin2013phase,ellis2002nonequivalent,kastner2010nonequivalence,campa2009statistical,squartini2015breaking}.
 These observations motivated various efforts aimed at elucidating both the possible physical mechanisms at the origin of EN and, in parallel, its proper mathematical definition(s).